learn-co-students/nyc-mhtn-web-060418/09-active-record-associations/README.md

 - We need to setup this association on **both models**; this cannot be one-sided.
 - How can we create a `has_many :through` association?

+### Seeds.rb

+- The `seeds.rb` file allows us to create some sample data that will be added to the db when calling `rake db:seed` from the command line

 ### Wrap Up

 - difference between `Model.new` `Model#save` and `Model.create`